S42yt/portfolio/README.md

 ## Overview

 This portfolio features a dark, minimalist design with interactive elements and smooth animations.
-It includes detailed pages for my major projects including TradeCycle, Burnt.net, and CuteCraft, along with information about my skills and experience.
+It includes detailed pages for my major projects including TradeCycle, Burnt.rip, and CuteCraft, along with information about my skills and experience.

 ## Tech Stack